marpple/rune/docs/api/view.md

 ## onRender()

-Executes immediately after the View's `element` is created.
+Executes right after the View’s `element` is created.

 ## onMount()

-Executes right after the View is added to `document.body`.
+Executes right after the View is appended to `document.body`.

 ## onUnmount()

 Executes right after the View is removed from `document.body`.

-## Event Handling
+## Event handling

-The View class inherits event handling methods from the Base class. ([API - Event Handling](/api/event.html))
+The View class inherits event handling methods from the Base class. ([Refer to API - Event handling](/api/event.html))